miguelpafume/Pong/README.md

-# Pong
+# Learning OpenGL

-Future pong project as I learn OpenGL.
+Repo I use as I learn OpenGL.

 -----